Survival Strategy: The Infinite Loop—When Every eBay-Printify Fix Fails

 The current model is fundamentally flawed.
 It places the entire burden of technical troubleshooting on the seller’s shoulders.
 We are essentially doing their QA (Quality Assurance) work for free.

-A Call for Action: Specialized Support is a Necessity These platforms need specialized departments for legacy account integration.
+These platforms need specialized departments for legacy account integration.
 Relying on sellers to "figure it out" while they take their cut is an unsustainable business practice.
 It is not just frustrating; it is unacceptable.
 As I fight for financial independence in one of the most expensive cities in the world, I expect the tools I pay for to function.
 We aren't just "users"—we are the backbone of their revenue.
 It’s time they acted like it.

 Comments